Tejas1024/Board-Game-Devops-CI-CD-Project/LINKEDIN_SUMMARY.md

 ## 🎯 One-Line Description
 Built a production-ready CI/CD pipeline automating the complete software delivery lifecycle from code commit to Kubernetes deployment with comprehensive monitoring.

-## 📋 LinkedIn Post Template

-I'm excited to share my latest project: A Complete DevOps CI/CD Pipeline! 🚀
+ A Complete DevOps CI/CD Pipeline! 🚀

 Over 15 days, I built a production-grade pipeline from scratch demonstrating: